 Cockroaches would fall under the category of insects of the Blattodea order.
 Around 4,600 cockroaches are living aside human habitats.
 The digestion of food would take place in the cavities specialized or combined together.

 The Alimentary canal has been divided into three main parts:

-The alimentary canal starts with the foregut which comprises the mouth and surrounded parts of the mouth.
+The alimentary canal starts with the foregut which comprises the mouth and surrounding parts of the mouth.
 The cavity of mouth is known as pharynx.
-The foregut extends in the form of the esophagus that has a thin wall (narrow) structure.
-Further extension of the canal would be called a crop that has a similar structure like the esophagus.
+The foregut extends in the form of the oesophagus, which has a thin wall (narrow) structure.
+Further extension of the canal would be called a crop that has a similar structure to the oesophagus.
 The opening for crop called proventriculus/gizzard would be an organ that would be muscular in nature.
 There is a duo of glands (salivary).

 From the above-written characteristics, one would be able to understand the complexity of digestion in Cockroaches.
 The subject has been a point of discussion for students of biology worldwide.
 Hence this topic should be certainly given its due importance.

-To know more about the alimentary canal and other related articles, visit @BYJU’S.
+To know more about the alimentary canal and other related articles, visit at BYJU’S.